bannaych/docker/oraclecontainer.md

 almost instantly have transformed the way be build, develop and manage applications.

-In this blog I will show you how we can rapidly create Oracle 19c container clones using the Pure Storage Docker plugin and the new Oracle 19c container database image on the Oracle Container Registry
+In this blog I will show you how we can rapidly create Oracle 19c container clones using the Pure Storage Docker plugin with persistant volumes, and the new Oracle 19c container database image on the Oracle Container Registry

 https://container-registry.oracle.com/pls/apex/f?p=113:4:2886566670416#